tomaszmichalak/experience-manager-learn.en/help/dispatcher-tutorial/chapter-1.md

 #### Introduction

-We already have mentioned the statfile before.
-It is related to auto-invalidation.
+We already briefly mentioned the _statfile_ before.
+It is related to auto-invalidation:

 All cache files in the Dispatcher's filesystem that are configured to be auto-invalidated are considered invalid if their last-modified date is older than the `statfile's` last-modified date.

-Note, the last-modified date we are talking of is the cached file is the date the file was requested from the client's browser and ultimately created in the filesystem.
+>**Note:** The last-modified date we are talking of is the cached file is the date the file was requested from the client's browser and ultimately created in the filesystem.
 It is not the `jcr:lastModified` date of the resource.

-The last-modified date of the statfile (`.stat`) is the date the invalidation request from AEM was received on the dispatcher.
+The last-modified date of the statfile (`.stat`) is the date the invalidation request from AEM was received on the Dispatcher.

-If you have more than one dispatcher this can lead to strange effects.
-Your browser might have a more recent version than one of the dispatchers or a dispatcher might think that the browser's version that was issued by the other dispatcher is outdated and unnecessarily sends a new copy.
+If you have more than one Dispatcher, this can lead to strange effects.
+Your browser can have a more recent version a Dispatchers (if you have more than one Dispatcher).
+Or a Dispatcher might think that the browser's version that was issued by the other Dispatcher is outdated and unnecessarily sends a new copy.
 These effects don't have a significant impact on the performance or the functional requirements.
 And they will level out over time, when the browser has the latest version.
 However, it can be a bit confusing when you are optimizing and debugging the browser caching behavior.
 So be warned.

 #### Setting up Invalidation Domains with /statfileslevel